masesgroup/KNet/src/documentation/index.md

 ### Project disclaimer

 KNet is a suite for Apache Kafka™, maintained by MASES Group and open to community contributions.
 Its primary scope is to support other MASES Group projects — both open-source and commercial — though it is freely available for any use.
 Dedicated community and commercial subscription plans are available.
 The repository and releases may contain bugs.
 The release cycle follows the Apache Kafka™ release cycle, with additional releases driven by critical issues or enhancement requests from this or other dependent projects.

 Looking for Apache Kafka™ expertise?
 MASES Group can help you design, build, deploy, and manage Apache Kafka™ clusters and streaming applications.
+[Find out more.](articles/support.md)

 ---